simonbates/procdraw-old/README.md

 ## Building

-Procdraw uses CMake and the Visual Studio command line tools.
+Procdraw is built with CMake and the Visual Studio command line tools.

 Prerequisites: